webprofusion/certify-docs/docs/faq.md

 Each Managed Certificate has it's own log file which you can open using the View Log File option when viewing the details.
 By default, log files are kept at `%ProgramData%\Certify\logs`.

 ### Where does Certify The Web store certificates?
 Certificate assets are stored under `%ProgramData%\Certify\assets`.
 You should normally permission this location so that only administrators and Local System can access it.
 Certificate files names are random after each renewal and to use a certificate file directly you should instead use a [Deployment Task](deployment/tasks_intro).
+For normal deployments the certificates are installed into the local machine certificate store under the My/Personal store.

+### What is the PFX password?
+The default PFX password is blank ("") but is configurable under Certificate>

 ### If I upgrade or re-install will I lose my settings and certificates?
 Your settings are kept under `%ProgramData%\Certify` and you should consider backing up this location regularly.
 Settings are preserved and upgraded when new versions are installed.
 Settings are *not* removed if you Uninstall the app. **Do not store custom scripts under the %ProgramFiles%\CertifyTheWeb folder as these will deleted on upgrade.**